jtail/conventions/java/general.md

 ### General programming Practices

+#### @Deprecated elements must be documented to direct reader to current api

+Deprecated program elements must be documemented using `@deprecated` javadoc tag that explains what should be used instead and why the element is deprecated.
+Example:

+    /**
+     * @deprecated use {@link #getRoles()} instead.
+For users with multiple roles, this method will return the
+     * 'most important' role, however new roles added in the future are not guaranteed to be comparable by importance.
+     */
+    @Deprecated
+    Role getRole();

+Motto: If you don't do it, good developers will lose some time while trying to find the alternative you meant to be used, while bad delevopers might choose to use the deprecated version.
+Either option is bad.

+If it is not possible to use a direct reader to a direct alternative, a really detailed explanation must be written.
+See how `java.lang.Thread.stop()` method is documented for a good example.

+Note: It is recommended, but not required to use `@Deprecated` annotation in addition to javadoc tag.

 #### @Override must be used on non-deprecated methods

 A method is marked with the @Override annotation whenever it is legal.
 This includes a class method overriding a